EidosMedia/neon-frontoffice-ts-sdk/README.md

 ## License

-This library is provided under the BSD-3-Clause license model for usages allowed by the license.
+This library is provided under the BSD-3-Clause license, allowing usages as specified by the license.

 ## Getting Started